-Our needs assessment, which is currently underway will also identify any further gaps relating to support provision for those who are trans people in safe accommodation and wider and this will inform our future commissioning/decommissioning decisions.
+Our needs assessment, which is currently being finalised will also identify any further gaps relating to support provision for those who are trans people in safe accommodation and wider and this will inform our future commissioning/decommissioning decisions.
+In year 2 we plan to work with the Birmingham LGBT Centre to commission support for LGBT+ victims.

 The recommended proposal supports the delivery of one or more of our Council's priorities as set out in the Birmingham City Council Plan 2022 as detailed under number 6.
 Failure to do so will mean that citizens will not be able to live their expected outcomes outlined in the plan.

-13. Marriage and civil partnership details: Domestic abuse can affect anyone in a committed relationship, whether it is a marriage or civil partnership.
+13. Marriage and civil partnership details:

+Domestic abuse can affect anyone in a committed relationship, whether it is a marriage or civil partnership.
 It can be difficult and traumatic, as frequently victims still have strong feelings for their partner and will forgive incidents in which they may end up feeling emotionally or psychologically hurt or physically injured.

+Domestic abuse can involve:

+- Child abuse

+- Controlling behaviour

+- Emotional abuse

+- Financial abuse

+- Physical abuse

+- Psychological abuse

+- Sexual abuse

+- Verbal abuse

-Domestic abuse can involve: Child abuse Controlling behaviour Emotional abuse Financial abuse Physical abuse Psychological abuseSexual abuseVerbal abuse Domestic abuse an also start with what appears to be harmless behaviour - such as one party losing their temper frequently and causing the other party to be fearful for their own safety - to actual physical assault or verbal abuse of a partner, including belittling them publicly or privately and undermining their confidence to the point they become unable to defend themselves physically, verbally or emotionally.
+Domestic abuse an also start with what appears to be harmless behaviour - such as one party losing their temper frequently and causing the other party to be fearful for their own safety - to actual physical assault or verbal abuse of a partner, including belittling them publicly or privately and undermining their confidence to the point they become unable to defend themselves physically, verbally or emotionally.

 By recommissioning and expanding commissioned contracts and community grants, we will have a positive impact on those victims who are married or in civil partnerships , as all citizens of Birmingham will be able to access support services in safe accommodation irrespective of whether their marital status.

 Working with our commissioned domestic abuse providers, our proposal will put in place support provision for women through independent domestic abuse advocates, (IDVAS) and dedicated support workers who understand the abuse faced by victims who may have been subjected to this for years in a marriage or civil partnership and how devastating that can be especially where children are also involved.
 These proposals will help to support victims to rebuild and recover from the trauma they have faced and move on with their children.

-Our needs assessment, which is currently underway will also identify any further gaps relating to support provision for victims who have been/ currently in a marriage or civil partnership and this will inform our future commissioning/decommissioning decisions.
-14. Pregnancy and maternity details: Domestic abuse can begin or significantly increase whilst a female is pregnant crossing all racial, ethnic, and economic lines.
-Triggers for this abuse can include increased stress and some partners feel: Upset because this was an unplanned pregnancy Stressed at the thought of financially supporting a first baby or another baby Jealous that your attention may shift from your partner to your new baby, or to a new relationship.
+Our needs assessment, which is currently being finalised will also identify any further gaps relating to support provision for victims who have been/ currently in a marriage or civil partnership, and this will inform our future commissioning/decommissioning decisions.

+14. Pregnancy and maternity details:

+Domestic abuse can begin or significantly increase whilst a female is pregnant crossing all racial, ethnic, and economic lines.
+Triggers for this abuse can include increased stress and some partners feel:

+- Upset because this was an unplanned pregnancy - Stressed at the thought of financially supporting a first baby or another baby - Jealous that your attention may shift from your partner to your new baby, or to a new relationship.

 Abuse can be inflicted on a pregnant female by a family member, i.e. an intimate male partner, marital/cohabiting partner, parents, siblings, or a person very well known to the family, or a significant other, (i.e. former partner).
-When such abuse takes place it is often in the home.
+When such abuse takes place, it is often in the home.